BlankTuber/TheOverwatchVPN/Installation/README.md

 ### Option 1: Download the Executable

 1. Go to the [download site](https://quidque.no/theowvpn/TheOverwatchVPN.exe).
+2. Click "More Info" and then "Run Anyway"
-2. Save the file to a convenient location on your computer.
+3. Save the file to a convenient location on your computer.

 ### Option 2: Build From Source